-been done more.
+been done more. before?

 Has this Yes!
-Local and state leaders have declared racism a public health crisis/emergency in over 20 states.
+Local and state leaders have declared racism a public health crisis/emergency in over 20 States.
+In Connecticut, 16 sitios/countries to states.
 In Connecticut, 16 cities/counties have made the declaration.
-Click here to learn before?
-Join us November 12, 2020 for the GHIAA Virtual Action, register here, or email ghiaa@cljct.org to connect with an organizer.
+Click here to learn

-\GHIAA is an initiative of the Center for Leadership and Justice (CLJ).
+^{}GHIAA is an initiative of the Center for Leadership and Justice (CLJ).
 Visit us online: www.cljct.org.